Effective surjectivity of Galois representations of products of elliptic curves over function fields: Background material

-Moreover, if $A$ is an abelian variety isogeneous to the product $E_1 \times \ldots \times E_n$, then by \cref{p-rank_prop} we have $r(A) = n = \textnormal{dim}(A)$.
-In this setting, therefore, the Verschiebung isogeny $V_A$ is separable.
-This will be the context of the results in this work.
+we obtain from \cref{p-rank_prop} that $r(A) = n = \textnormal{dim}(A)$.
+Therefore, once again the Verschiebung $V_A$ is a separable isogeny which is not biseparable.
+This will be the context of the upcoming results of this paper.

-Note that, in the above context, $A$ cannot be defined over a finite field; if there were some finite extension of $k$ over which we had a model for $A$, then there would exist some further finite extension over which an isogeny $\varphi: A \rightarrow E_1 \times \cdots \times E_n$ is defined.
-The product $E_1 \times \cdots \times E_n$ must then be defined over said extension, and upon a further finite extension each $E_i$ would be defined, contradicting our non-isotriviality assumption.
+Note that, in the above context, $A$ cannot be defined over a finite field.
+If there were some finite extension of the field of constants $k$ of $K$ over which we had a model for $A$, then there would exist some further finite extension over which an isogeny $\varphi: A \rightarrow E_1 \times \cdots \times E_n$ is defined.
+The product $E_1 \times \cdots \times E_n$ must then be defined over said extension, and upon a further finite extension, each $E_i$ would be defined, contradicting our non-isotriviality assumption.

-\begin{remark} The preceding paragraph addresses the case in which $A$ is isogeneous to a totally decomposable abelian variety.
-For simple abelian varieties over a field $K$ of positive characteristic, a result due to Tate and Grothendieck states that a simple abelian variety $X/K$ has a model over a finite field if and only if it is of CM type \cite[p.
+\begin{remark} The preceding paragraph addresses the case in which $A$ is isogenous to a totally decomposable abelian variety.
+For simple abelian varieties over a function field $K$ of positive characteristic, a result due to Tate and Grothendieck states that a simple abelian variety over $K$ has a model over a finite field if and only if it is of CM type \cite[p.
 220]{Mum}.
 For elliptic curves, ``CM type'' is equivalent to isotriviality. \end{remark}

+Even though the following lemma will not be explicitly used in what follows, we include it here as it is relevant to the above discussion and we expect that it may be of use in generalizing results of \cref{deg_bound_section} to dimension $d > 2$ in positive characteristic.